aacienfuegos/plotIRIN/README.md

 ## Graphs
 At the moment these functions are availible:
 * Fitness:

-⋅⋅⋅It will plot the best, the average and the worst fitness of each generation using the file _fitness.log_
+...It will plot the best, the average and the worst fitness of each generation using the file _fitness.log_